nevalang/website/content/docs/tutorial/04/index.md

 Seeing `$greeting`, the compiler understands that it needs to create a node named "greeting", instantiate it with the `builtin.Emitter` component, parameterize it with the type of the corresponding constant (in this case, `string`), and bind the constant through the `#bind` directive.
 In other words, do everything that we manually did in the previous lesson.

-Make sure that everything is correct by running `neva run` in `nevalang_test` directory.
+Make sure that everything is correct by running `neva run` in `test` directory.
 You should again see `Hello, World!` output.

-## Then Connections
+## Deferred Connections

 Alright, we've shortened the code by two lines.
 But it seems this is still the longest hello world in the world, or at least one of them.
 It appears that the main complexity stems from the necessity to use blockers.
 And if there are multiple constants, does that mean a blocker is needed for each?
 And what if the conditions are nested (X must happen after Y, and Z after both X AND Y)?
 No worries, we have a solution for this.
-Introduce another form of syntactic sugar called _then connections_.
+Introduce another form of syntactic sugar called _deferred connections_.

 ```neva
 const greeting string = 'Hello, World!'